alejo2193/Quantifying_Fairness_in_Spatial_Predictive_Policing_Repository/readme.md

 * **Examples:** This folder contains examples demonstrating how the implemented models work based on simulations.
 These examples are likely provided as Jupyter notebooks or scripts.

-* **Data/**: (Renamed from DATOS) Contains all necessary data to run the scripts, including raw, intermediate, and generated results (predictions, metrics, images).
+* **Data/**: Contains all necessary data to run the scripts, including raw, intermediate, and generated results (predictions, metrics, images).
 It is further organized by city.

 * **global_vars.py**: Defines global parameters and configurations used across various notebooks and scripts.